surniaulula/wpsso/readme.txt

 == Screenshots ==

 01. The document SSO metabox offers a preview tab to show an example share using the current Open Graph meta tags.
-02. The essential settings page provides a single-page, quick and easy setup.
+02. The essential settings page provides an easy and quick setup for a few essential settings.

 == Changelog ==